johnjdailey/data_engineering/README.md

 # data_engineering
-The repository contains multiple examples of perfoeming ETL using Spark and Hadoop MR.
+This repository contains multiple examples of performing ETL using Spark and Hadoop MR.

 ### 1) WordCount-MapReduce